alex-ball/HowTo-DataImpact/README.md

 There are two main branches in use:

-* **master** currently contains the initial outline proposal for the document.
-It will contain versions for review and QA (tags r1, r2...) and released versions (tags v1, v2...).
+* **master** is used for releases.
+Versions for review and quality assurance are tagged r1, r2, r3 and so on, while published versions are tagged v1, v2, v3 and so on.
+(The numbers in the two sequences are not intended to correspond.)
-* **draft** is the working branch where the document is actually written and edited.
+* **draft** is the working branch where the document is actually written and revised.

 Authoring convention